dzan314/qmc-pi-estimation/README.md

 ```bash
 pi_estimate_main.py
 ```
 Input the desired number of samples on which the simulation will run.
 All the graph will appear (scatter plot and three convergence graphs in total)

+## License

+MIT License

 ## TODO:
 ``` bash